ChrisCPNV/Go_HabitTracker/README.md

 - Mark tasks as complete
 - Track tasks visually with a calendar
 - View tasks for a selected day alongside the calendar
+- Edit tasks by double-clicking it, opening a shared modal
 - Manage habit data persistently with SQLite

 The application provides a REST API for backend management and a responsive frontend built with HTML, CSS, and JavaScript.